HashNuke/heroku-buildpack-zero/README.md

 # Heroku Buildpack Zero (for static sites)

 My attempt at writing the smallest buildpack.
 The goal was to stay within the 150 chars limit.
 The whole buildpack is 112 characters.
+And it [fits in a tweet](https://twitter.com/HashNuke/status/454238654446043136)

 ```
 $ wc -m bin/*